 You just have to start a blog or a podcast, guest blog on other websites, get interviewed by other bloggers and podcasters, and send out press releases when you have something newsworthy to announce.

-In 21 Days To A World-Class Personal Branding Platform, you’ll get a step-by-step roadmap to take you from having no digital footprint at all to a well-established online presence.
+In Creating Brand YOU, you’ll get a step-by-step roadmap to take you from having no digital footprint at all to a well-established online presence.

 Download my free personal branding worksheet and write a personal brand statement and personal brand identity that reflects your authentic personal brand values.